rsdoiel/antenna/socal_north_2023.40.md

 ## Out of Bounds: Is UCLA’s defense elite under D’Anton Lynn?
 Recapping Washington State

-date: 2023-10-11, from: The Daily Bruin (UCLA Student Newspaper)
+date: 2023-10-11, from: The Daily Bruild (UCLA Student Newspaper)

 No. 18 UCLA football is back in the AP Top 25 after defeating then-No. 13 Washington State at the Rose Bowl.
 Sports staff writer Gavin Carlson sits down with Sports editor Joseph Crosby to recap the Bruins&#8217; win.